- To reduce burnout from balancing your children’s and parent’s needs, simplify your routine, stay organized, and ask for help.

 Tips to reduce risk of burnout

-If you are parenting young children while caring for a parent with cancer, you know firsthand the practical and emotional challenges.
-Here are a few tips to help you juggle your responsibilities and reduce your risk of burnout:
+Parenting young children while caring for a parent with cancer can be filled with practical and emotional challenges.
+Here are a few tips to help you juggle your roles and reduce your risk of burnout:

 Simplify.
-Make a list of your obligations and activities, dividing the tasks into those you must do and those that can wait.
-Prioritize the activities that are most meaningful to you and your children, eliminate the ones that you can, and delegate tasks such as laundry, cooking, and cleaning to others when possible.
+Start by making a list of what you need to do.
+Then, divide these tasks into those you must do and those that can wait.
+Prioritize the activities that are most meaningful to you and your children.
+Remove any tasks that you can.
+Finally, delegate tasks such as laundry, cooking, and cleaning to others if you can.
 Ask your older children to help you choose which activities are important to them.

 Tips for caring for your children